-According to the LIfe Insurance Association (LIA) Singapore, mortality protection gap represents the financial gap to cover dependents’ needs such as outstanding mortgage and car loan, children’s needs such as education savings and living expenses and funeral costs over a definite period in the event of death.
+According to the Life Insurance Association (LIA) Singapore, the mortality protection gap represents the financial gap to cover dependents’ needs such as outstanding mortgage and car loans, children’s needs such as education savings and living expenses, and funeral costs over a definite period in the event of death.

-It estimated that the average protection needs against death of a working adult with at least one dependent amounts to roughly 9 to 10 times the person’s annual earnings.
+It estimated that the average protection needs against the death of a working adult with at least one dependent amount to roughly 9 to 10 times the person’s annual earnings.
 This, of course, will vary from person to person.